 Yin, Vinyasa and Restorative Yoga

-In the Bhagavad Gita it is written “Yoga is skill in action.”
-It is my hope, first of all, that through classes and individual sessions that I will help individuals develop a more skillful practice.
-As a result the practice will bring peace to their daily lives and to the earth.
-This intention was especially relevant to my choice to the study of Yin, Vinyasa and Restorative Yoga.
-With applications in Meditation, Ayurveda, Pranayama and Functional Anatomy.
-Ultimately, we specialize in healing and restoring the body through breath, movement and awareness.
+In the Bhagavad Gita, it is written, “Yoga is a skill in action.”
+It is my hope that through classes and individual sessions, I will help individuals develop a more skillful practice.
+As a result, the practice will bring peace to their daily lives and to the earth.
+This intention was especially relevant to my choice to study Yin, Vinyasa, and Restorative Yoga with applications to Meditation, Ayurveda, Pranayama, and Functional Anatomy.
+Ultimately, we specialize in healing and restoring the body through breath, movement, and awareness.

-Through respectful dialogue we tune into how you are feeling physically and emotionally in this moment, choosing postures and breathing techniques to support you in bringing balance to your body and mind.
+Through respectful dialogue, we tune to how you are feeling physically and emotionally in this moment, choosing postures and breathing techniques to support you in bringing balance to your body and mind.

-Yoga is not a new practice—it has been known to mankind though the ages.
-Yoga is a group of mental, physical, and spiritual practices that help elevate your mood, cleanse your spirit, invigorate your body, and sharpen your mind.
+Yoga is not a new practice—it has been known to mankind through the ages.
+It is a group of mental, physical, and spiritual practices that help elevate your mood, cleanse your spirit, invigorate your body, and sharpen your mind.
 And I am sure those who are addicted to yoga can vouch for that statement.

-Let’s first discuss how yoga positively affects our minds.
+Let’s first discuss how it positively affects our minds.

 Anxiety and depression are two serious health concerns that damage silently; however, a daily yoga practice can be effective in improving mental health.
-In fact, yoga has proven to be helpful in reducing anxiety and depression.
-According to a Harvard University article, yoga helps in regulating a person’s stress response.
+In fact, it has proven to be helpful in reducing anxiety and depression.
+Yoga helps in regulating a person’s stress response.